mangoeee/mangoeee/README.md

 # Hey there!

 * 👋  I’m Emery Mangona!
+I will be using GitHub to showcase my portfolio.
 * 🌱  I’m currently learning **Frontend Development** using HTML5, CSS3, and vanilla JS!
 * 📫  You can reach me through my LinkedIn!